Act I · The Grove

 Astarion is focused on me with a measured intensity.

 Something within me shifts, and I feel a levity.
 A delirium overwhelms me.
 I pull him close and speak with a vague mad laughter.
 "I'm going to lay you down, place my boot on your head, and crush it.
 Slowly."
-Crackling static surges up my spine.
+I measure his expression, carefully, and my voice drops.
 "Will you scream for me, Astarion?
 Will you survive?
 Will you stumble around camp, a ruptured husk?
 Will your head grow back?
 Will I get to do it again?"

 He tries to speak, but only a faint gargle escapes him.

-I pin him to the ground, and place my boot on his head, pressing his face into the stone floor.
+I pin him to the ground, and place my boot on his head, pressing his face into the dirt.

 He lies stock still.